time-link/timelink-docs/docs/reference/source_db_mappings_semantics.md

 For example, with relations, we can specify that person X is the father of person Y or that person Z bought property W.

-Since Timelink bridges different types of data models, which have their own literature and terminology, it is sometimes confusing to what exactly terms like "attribute", "entity", "relation" refer to.
+Since Timelink bridges different types of data models, which have their own literature and terminology, it is sometimes confusing to understand what exactly terms like "attribute", "entity", "relation" refer to.

 In the context of a database, entities such as *persons*, *objects*, *acts*, and *sources* are represented as rows in different database tables.
 Each table column corresponds to an attribute of the entities of the same type, storing information such as names, dates, and other relevant data.